chi-n-nguyen/any-mcp/README.md

 - Production-ready secret management practices

 This release establishes any-mcp as a stable, production-ready platform for MCP integration with modern LLM systems.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### MIT License Summary

+- ✅ **Commercial use** - You can use this software for commercial purposes
+- ✅ **Modification** - You can modify the source code
+- ✅ **Distribution** - You can distribute the software
+- ✅ **Private use** - You can use the software privately
+- ✅ **Patent use** - You can use any patents related to the software

+**Requirements:**
+- Include the original copyright notice and license in any distributed copies
+- Include the license and copyright notice in any substantial portions used

 ### Running Tests